bup/bup/README.md

 	bup-list+subscribe@googlegroups.com

-Please see ./HACKING for additional information, i.e. how to submit patches (hint - no pull requests), how we handle branches, etc.
+Please see <a href="bup/HACKING">./HACKING</a> for additional information, i.e. how to submit patches (hint - no pull requests), how we handle branches, etc.

 Have fun,